etiditalex/M-hub/docs/WEB_SEARCH_SETUP.md

 ### Good Research Queries

 ✅ **Statistics & Data**
-- "What is the current fintech market size in Kenya?"
+- "What is the current fintech market size in Kenya 2025?"
-- "Show me social media marketing statistics 2024"
+- "Show me social media marketing statistics October 2025"
-- "How much does M-Pesa process monthly?"
+- "How much does M-Pesa process monthly in 2025?"

 ✅ **Trends & News**
-- "Latest digital marketing trends in Africa"
+- "Latest digital marketing trends in Africa 2025"
-- "Current AI marketing automation trends"
+- "Current AI marketing automation trends October 2025"
-- "Recent news about Kenya Data Protection Act"
+- "Recent news about Kenya Data Protection Act 2025"

 ✅ **How-To & Explanations**
-- "How does WhatsApp Business API work?"
+- "How does WhatsApp Business API work in 2025?"
-- "What are the best SEO practices for Kenya?"
+- "What are the best SEO practices for Kenya 2025?"
-- "Tell me about e-commerce growth in East Africa"
+- "Tell me about e-commerce growth in East Africa 2025"

 ### Standard Queries (No Research Needed)